dakhama-mehdi/Harden-Sysvol/README.md

 ## 🚧 Project Status: In Progress

 ## Description
-*HardenSysvol* is free PowerShell Module designed to quickly scan one of Active Directory's most critical folders, Sysvol, with just one command, no major prerequisites, and no elevated rights.
-It detects suspicious binaries from over 180 standard extensions, identifies vulnerabilities, and searches for default or custom keywords.
+HardenSysvol is a free PowerShell module designed to quickly scan one of Active Directory's most critical folders, Sysvol, with just one command, no major prerequisites, and no elevated rights.
+It operates in read-only mode (safemode), ensuring no modifications are made to the system.
+It detects suspicious binaries from over 180 standard extensions, identifies vulnerabilities, and searches for both default and custom keywords.

-This tool complements audit solutions like PurpleKnight, PingCastle, and GPOZaurr by offering deeper insights into Sysvol content often overlooked by other tools.
+This tool complements audit solutions like PurpleKnight, PingCastle, and GPOZaurr by offering deeper insights into Sysvol content, often overlooked by other tools.
 HardenSysvol is ideal for AD audits and pentesting.

 <a href="https://dakhama-mehdi.github.io/Harden-Sysvol/Exemples_HTML/hardensysvol.html#Tab-zqtd4y6c" target="_blank">View Example HTML Page</a>